TechplexEngineer/inkscape-svg2pdf-flask/README.md

 # Inkscape as a service

-A simple web service that transforms the given SVG file into the desired format.
+A simple web service that transforms the given SVG file PDF.

 Run with `docker run -p 8080:8080 gcr.io/as-a-service-dev/inkscape`